lirios/flatpak/README.md

 ## Versioning

-Nightly builds result in the `master` OSTree branch while stable builds are versioned.
+Nightly builds result in the `develop` OSTree branch while stable builds are versioned.